-ConnectFlow is the suite of Jacobs' groundwater modelling software that combines a continuum porous medium (CPM) module and a discrete fracture network (DFN) module.
+ConnectFlow is Amentum's suite of groundwater modelling software that combines a continuum porous medium (CPM) module and a discrete fracture network (DFN) module.
 ConnectFlow can be used very flexibly to model groundwater flow and transport in both fractured and porous media on a variety of scales.